-What Caused The Hot Air Balloon Crash In Texas?
-There Are A Few Possibilities
+What Caused The Hot Air Balloon Crash?

 A hot air balloon carrying at least 16 people crashed Saturday morning near Lockhart, Texas.
 All of the passengers are presumed dead, according to local authorities.
 Now, investigators are now trying to figure out what caused the hot air balloon to crash near an empty road in this rural Texas area.